 people – it is crucial to be sure that the professionals working in the company have a relevant proficiency;

-process – the right business process ensures that the company offers goods and services that suit the clients’ needs best;
+process – the proper business process ensures that the company offers goods and services that suit the clients’ needs best;

-physical appearance – the way the company’s staff and premises look may influence the way the client sees this company.
-Not to mention paperwork that also has a strong impact on the clients’ first impression.
+physical appearance – the way the company’s staff and premises look may influence how the client sees this company.
+Not to mention paperwork that also has a substantial impact on the clients’ first impression.

 A good paper should do far more than simply telling what is expected to happen.
-As many student marketing plan examples show it should involve step-by-step instructions without which it is impossible to attain the set aims.
+Many student marketing plan examples show it should involve step-by-step instructions without which it is impossible to attain the set aims.
 In addition, it should also provide a schedule of the primary tasks so that everybody can understand what is going to happen and when.
-Marketing executives refer to their schedules as frequently as possible to keep track of the key tasks no matter how overloaded they are during their working days.
+Marketing executives refer to their plan as frequently as possible to keep track of the critical tasks no matter how overloaded they are during their working days.

-It should also indicate what resources are required for attaining the set aims.
-For instance, it might be effective to think about different kinds of brochures that will be distributed via the Web or in an offline environment.
-It is also important to find out how much it takes to get through with clients and whether or not there are enough employees.
+It should also indicate what resources are necessary for attaining the set aims.
+For instance, it might be practical to think about different kinds of brochures distributed via the Web or in an offline environment.
+It is also essential to find out how much it takes to get through with clients and whether or not there are enough employees.

-All costs mentioned in the plan should be included in the overall budget.
-If the funds are scarce, then this should be taken into consideration.
-There is no need to turn to lots of marketing activities, it is better to choose only a few and get the most out of them.
+You should include all costs mentioned in the plan in the overall budget.
+If the funds are scarce, then you should take this into consideration.
+There is no need to turn to lots of marketing activities – it is better to choose only a few and get the most out of them.
 Many marketing executives like linking their marketing budgets to sales forecasts.

-As well as developing a schedule, it is crucial to decide on how the implementation of the plan will be monitored.
-This info should be added to the plan too.
+Then it is crucial to decide on how you will monitor the implementation of the plan.
+This info should be added to the schedule too.
 More often, it is a person who is accountable for everything being done in time.
-The more well-thought schedules and budgets are, the easier it is to monitor the process.
-When something runs behind the schedule or the budget overruns, then it is the right time to make relevant changes in the paper.
+The more well-thought plans and budgets are, the easier it is to monitor the process.
+When something runs behind the schedule or the budget overruns, it is the right time to make relevant changes in the paper.

 Between times, it is crucial to take a time-out and check whether or not the plan is working.
-What shortcomings have been done and how one can benefit from detecting them?
-What else steps should be taken to improve the plan in times to come?
+What shortcomings have been done, and how can one benefit from detecting them?
+What other steps should be taken to improve the program in times to come?

 There are many analytics tools for social channels and websites available for free on the Web.
-With them, it is easy to track data of both potential and current customers.
+For example, using free Google Analytics and Excel makes it easy to track data of both potential and current customers and compare statistics.
 These tools enable marketing executives to find out whether or not their marketing strategy is working as well as to find out who their prospective clients are.
 With the received data, it is possible to shape every strategy accordingly.

 There are many good student marketing plan examples on the Web.
 After they have been reviewed, it is possible to claim that all of them share the common features: